 It is anticipated that rehabilitation will not exceed 6-8 months.
-Environmental work has been completed and the architectectural firm is completing design work.
-Current plans are to bid for a general contractor in December 2020.
+Environmental and design work has been completed and sealed bids were received for the General Contractor.
+Plans are to begin construction in summer 2021 after the general contract award.
 Occupancy should occur within 30 days of receiving the certificate of occupancy.